 The children in the Eglantier are diverse in nationality.
 The international background and the relatively green location of our buildings mean that culture and nature are two pillars on which the IKC De Eglantier builds: before, during and after school.
 This is evident from the annual theatrical shows, green schoolyards, school gardens, the greenhouse, and a wide range of after school activities.
+There is also an international holiday every year that is chosen to get to know each other's cultures better.

-At IKC De Eglantier, we work together on an integrated curriculum with great attention to continuous development and shared responsibility for learning and educating.
+At IKC De Eglantier, we work together on an integrated curriculum with great attention to continuous development and shared responsibility for learning and educating